IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 **Subset or Analyze Files**

-Tabular and Network data files of recognized formats (Stata, SPSS, Graphml) can be further manipulated through downloading subsets of variables and by performing various statistical analyses.
+Tabular and Network data files of recognized formats (Stata, SPSS, RData, Graphml) can be further manipulated through downloading subsets of variables and by performing various statistical analyses.
 Where available these options appear as an additional link, Access